Kiran7007/Interview-Preparation/docs/android.md

 ## Scenario: Battery drain due to background work
 You are working on a fitness tracking app.
 Users report significant battery drain.
 The app uses location tracking, background sync, and periodic API polling.
 How would you diagnose and fix?

+> Treat this as a resource efficiency and background execution problem, not a single bug.

 ### Measure before changing anything
 - Battery Historian